 Note:

-Fill Handle button could be hidden in the worksheet, you need to enable it via Advanced options in the Options menu in the File menu.
-In the Advanced options, click on Editing Options > Enable Fill Handle and drag-and-drop box.
+The Fill Handle button could be hidden in the worksheet.
+You can enable it via Advanced options in the Options menu in the File menu.
+In the Advanced options, go to Editing Options and check the Enable Fill Handle and drag-and-drop box.

 Read More: How to Enable Drag Formula in Excel